-By the end of the trip we stayed at 3 overwater villas including the Hilton Moorea and Conrad Bora Bora and the unexpected upgrade in Intercontinental Tahiti, needless to say we feel in love with each island for different reasons.
+Here is what our 10 day Itinerary in French Polynesia looked like.
+By the end of the trip we stayed at 3 overwater villas including the Hilton Moorea and Conrad Bora Bora and the unexpected upgrade in Intercontinental Tahiti, needless to say we fell in love with each island for different reasons.

 Depart from LAX to Papeete, we stayed a couple of day in Los Angeles since we were flying from Dallas

 Day 1 – Arrive in Tahiti, overnight at Intercontinental resort

 Day 2 – Flight to Bora Bora in the morning

 Day 7 – Bora Bora to Tahiti and ferry to Moorea

 Day 10 – Leave for Tahiti by ferry to catch the flight back to LAX with a day wandering and lunch in Tahiti

 A Family Guide to Tahiti, Moorea and Bora Bora